trungthanhnguyenn/GenDa/README.md

 # GenDa

-GenDa is an open-source project for generating synthetic data and automating data processing, especially for AI and NLP applications in healthcare.
+GenDa is an open-source project for generating synthetic data and automating data processing, especially for AI and NLP applications.

 ## Features
 - Generate synthetic data using flexible AI pipelines